EliotKhachi/publicZk/202305080014/README.md

 3. The current between each point.
 4. The resistance between each point.

-* To measure the voltage drop between two points or resistance between two points, the multimeter probes can be connected in parallel.
+* To measure the voltage drop or resistance connect the multimeter probes in parallel.

-* To measure the current at a specific point in the circuit, the multimeter must be connected in series at that point.
+* To measure the current, the multimeter must be connected in series at that point.

 In order to use your multimeter properly, make sure to refer to your multimeter's  user manual.